 Just as the mob is portrayed as a tight knit society built by taking over local law enforcement, intimidating the community and an internal code of honor, so too has the public land rancher built his world.
 It has always confused me that internal “policing” is not stronger in the livestock community.
 Watching headlines on the east coast in the 80’s and 90’s about organized crime, we all could see that those that drew unwanted attention to the “whole,” or jeopardized “business,” were dealt with internally.
 The livestock industry seems to put those people front and center.
 That action can only be seen as “giving the village idiot a gun” and where the parallel with Mario Puzo’s “Godfather” seems to end.
 All of the livestock industry is being painted with the actions of public land ranching as a mythos is drawn into the light of public scrutiny.

 Public land ranching has a messy and bloody history.
 We are not talking about a history of nobility in wars fought for America’s freedom (in no way am I discounting the individuals that served in our military efforts as a nation.
-My own family is made up of individuals that served in multiple branches of the armed forces and law enforcement).
+My own family is made up of individuals that served in multiple branches of the armed forces and law enforcement.
+I am holding service as the “gold standard” of that ethic. ).
 I am discussing the evolution of the “industry” of profiting off of public land grazing.